AydroPunk/AydroPunk/README.md

 <ul>

 <p>I'm <i>David Romero</i>, I'm 19 years old and I'm currently a student of Computer Engineering at the <a href="https://github.com/unamfi"> National Autonomous University of Mexico</a>.
 I'm a technology enthusiast and a fan of open source.
 I am always open to collaborate in innovative/disruptive projects and ideas.
 Reading, information and programming are one of my many passions.
 I have 4 years of experience using Unix-Linux operating systems, primarily Debian or Fedora.
-I have been programming in languages like C/C++, Java, Python or Rust for 1 year of experience.
+I have been programming in languages like C/C++, Java, Python and Rust for 1 year of experience.
 </p>
 </ul>
 </div>